ChornChhery/Jame/README.md

 - Option to remove or edit items from cart

 ### 💳 Payment via QR Code
-- After finalizing the cart, app generates a **payment QR code** (e.g. PromptPay, PayPal, or mobile wallet)
+- After finalizing the cart, app generates a **payment QR code**
 - Customer scans the QR using their preferred payment app
 - App confirms payment (manually or via API)
 - Once paid, transaction is marked complete

 ### 🧾 Receipt & Sales Tracking
-- Generate a receipt with:
+- Generate a receipt with shop and user details
-  - Product list
-  - Quantity
-  - Price per item
-  - Total price
-  - Date & time
+- Store all sales data linked to the logged-in user
-- Export or print the receipt (PDF or image)
+- Export or print receipts
 - Share receipt via WhatsApp, email, etc.
-- Store all sales data for future reporting

-### 📊 Dashboard & Reports (Optional)
+### 📊 Personal Analytics & Reports
-- View daily/weekly/monthly sales
+- View daily/weekly/monthly sales for logged-in user
 - Track best-selling products
 - Visual overview of stock levels
-- Sales history with filtering
+- Personal sales history with filtering
+- Revenue tracking and profit analysis

 ---